 Some recipes say you need to sear the beef chunks before adding them to the slow cooker.
 If you want the extra work, go right ahead!
 It will create a gorgeous brown crust on the outside of the beef.
 I don’t typically sear my beef first and it turns out perfectly.
 So, here’s to skipping extra pan washing!

-Since I’m a dairy farmer I think I should add that I almost feel like it’s a sin to serve Beef Stew without a generous sprinkling of grated cheese!
+Since I’m a dairy farmer I think I should add that I almost feel like it’s a sin to serve soups and stews without a generous sprinkling of grated cheese!
 Cheddar is always a fantastic classic option, Pepper jack will add a nice touch of spice, Parmesan gives good depth, and mozzarella will be so gooey and melted!
 It doesn’t matter which kind of cheese you add…just be sure to add more than enough!

 Slow Cooker Beef Stew